 The first thing to do is to start managing your money more effectively.
 Start by working out what your monthly outgoings are, so that you can begin to make cutbacks accordingly.
 To help you, why not take a look at our pages on effective budgeting.

 - Work out what savings you have

 If you have an ‘emergency’ savings fund, this could be the time to use it.
 That’s because you’ll save money on the interest you’re paying out on debts.
 And that should make it easier to save up again later on.

 - See if you can move your debts

 If you have a credit card, you could potentially save money by shifting your debt to a lower or zero interest deal.
 It could also be worth consolidating your debts or paying them off with a cheap personal loan.
 If your debt is a mortgage, you could shop around for a better interest deal.
 For the best deals, take a look at www.moneysavingexpert.com.

 - Talk to the people you owe money to

 It’s always best to be upfront about your situation and tell lenders or service providers that you want to work things out.
 Explain your position and ask for an acknowledgement that you have contacted them.
 You never know, they may have schemes in place to help you pay off your debts quicker.
-If you’re really worried though, you can contact debt charity Stepchange for advice.
+If you’re really worried though, you can contact debt charities such as Stepchange or National Debtline for advice.